 Expanded problem-focused history: It requires at least 1-3 HPI elements, one ROS system, and one history component is required 1 out of 3 components (PFSH).

-Expanded problem-focused Exam: It requires 2-4 systems as 95 documentation and 6-11 bullets required for 97 documentations.
+Expanded problem-focused Exam: It requires 2-4 systems as 95 documentation and 6-11 bullets required for 97 documentation.

-Moderate MDM: It requires at least 2 out of three components of MDM that must be met on that basis of risk, diagnostic or treatment, Data management services like Medicine, Laboratory Medicine, Medicine, Medicine, review, counseling, Interpretation of services.
+Moderate MDM: It requires at least 2 out of three components of MDM that must be met based on risk, diagnostic or treatment, Data management services like Medicine, Laboratory Medicine, Medicine, Medicine, review, counseling, and interpretation of services.
 If time is mentioned in the medical notes, it is appropriate to bill based on time instead of MDM, which typically requires 25 minutes on the patient’s hospital floor or unit.

-Only one service can be provided of CPT 99232 in one day by the same physician or other qualified healthcare professional.
+Only one service can be provided for CPT 99232 in one day by the same physician or another qualified healthcare professional.

-CPT 99232 can be billed together in combination with Initial hospital care visit CPT codes (99221-99223), and the modifier is also not applicable according to NCCI (National Correct Coding Initiative).
+CPT 99232 can be billed together with Initial hospital care visit CPT codes (99221-99223), and the modifier is also not applicable according to NCCI (National Correct Coding Initiative).

 Q3014 is applicable when the hospital provides telemedicine service as an origin site to other outpatient hospital patients.

-Modifier 25 will be appended with CPT 99232 when services are done in conjunction with other services that are not normally billed together on the same day.
+Modifier 25 will be appended with CPT code 99232 when services are done in conjunction with other services not customarily billed together on the same day.

 While 24 will be appended with services done in the postoperative period with unrelated procedures or services.

-Modifier 95 will be attached to CPT 99232 if service is provided as a telehealth visit.
+Modifier 95 will be attached to the 99232 code if service is provided as a telehealth visit.

-The total cost and RUVS of CPT 99232 are as follows:
+The reimbursement for CPT 99232 includes the total cost and RUVS and are as follows:

 The patient is a thirty-nine-year-old male without medical problems for follow-up inpatient hospital visits after a slip and fall evaluation.
 Pt was intoxicated and fell, hitting the back of his head.